TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-boardsmissingitems.md

   - Try creating a [query](https://docs.microsoft.com/azure/devops/boards/queries/query-index-quick-ref?view=azure-devops) to search for work items by id or title

 - The board or backlog I am seeing is not for my team.
-How to i find my Teams backlog or board?
+How to I find my Teams backlog or board?
   - Use the board and backlog picker to find the right board or backlog for your team.
 [Learn more](https://docs.microsoft.com/azure/devops/boards/boards/kanban-quickstart?view=azure-devops#open-your-kanban-board-from-the-web-portal)

 ## **Recommended Documents**